nats-io/natscli/README.md

 #### Querying

-All details for an Observable can be queried, lets first look at a Pull based one:
+All details for an Observable can be queried, lets first look at a pull-based Observable:

 ```
 $ jsm obs ifo ORDERS DISPATCH